rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 **Reference**

 [Upgrade your SSH keys!](https://blog.g3rt.nl/upgrade-your-ssh-keys.html) - In this post I'll demonstrate how to transition to an Ed25519 type of key smoothly, why you would want this and show some tips and tricks on the way there.

+## Working with services

+Gnome includes a tool like “service.msc” on Windows.
+You start it by tapping the super key and typing “System.

+Ubuntu uses a service called systemd to start and control services.
+At first it seems confusing and a little difficult compared to just starting “services.msc” on Windows.
+But like most things, after you do it a few times it’s very logical and easy to use.
+Here is a cheat sheet for systemd.